senorindependiente/myFlix-client/readme.md

-# React App - myFlix
+# myFlix
-A client-side application called myFlix based on its existing server-side code (REST API and database)
+A client-side application, created with React.js and Sass, called myFlix based on its existing server-side code (REST API and database)

 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->